 Now, can we straight up compare our electric scooter to the time it takes for a car to ride a mile?

 Not really, all transports have various obstacles, and depending on where you ride, you will get different results.
 Cars are the category that gets impacted the most by these variables, such as a red light or traffic jam.

-As an example I will use NYC, I can with 95% guarantee even before our calculations say that an electric scooter will be faster in this example.
+As an example I will use NYC, I can with a 95% guarantee even before our calculations are done say that an electric scooter will be faster in this example.
 Even faster than taking an Uber or a taxi, even though they are famous for taking risks we ourselves would never dream of while driving.

 According to one study, the average New Yorker spends 92 hours per year stuck in traffic.
 With an electric scooter, I can guarantee that you will be able to get back those 4 days of your life you waste each year on congested big apple highways.

-With this information, we can at least calculate an estimated time saved on an electric scooter in comparison to with a car.
+With this information, we can at least calculate an estimated time saved on an electric scooter in comparison to a car.